cconner2023/test2/README.md

-# Name in progress - I'm open to suggestions.
-An application for the medical MOSs.
+# MKRON: Medical Knowledge Repository and Operational Network (name in progress)
 I started making this with 2017 SPC me in mind - what could he have used, what would've made us more effective as medics.
-Triage algorithms, medication references, note documentation suggestions, property management, E2EE comms for medical personnel so we could evac faster, and training IAW updated CPGs, STP, MEDCOM PAM 40-7-21.
+Triage algorithms, expedited documentation, property management, E2EE comms and map navigation so we could evac faster, and training IAW updated CPGs, STP, MEDCOM PAM 40-7-21.
 Built mobile-first, offline-first, E2EE and hashed to outpace a post-quantum world.
 Maybe its a playground, maybe it actually goes somewhere, maybe its the next system of record.
-Who knows.
-Feel free to chime in.

 ```
 https://cconner2023.github.io/test2